jovotech/jovo-framework/integrations/cms-airtable/README.md

 });
 ```

-If you define your sheet as `TranslationsTable`, the integration expects a sheet of at least two columns:
+If you define your table as `TranslationsTable`, the integration expects a table of at least two columns:

 - keys, e.g. `welcome` or `bye`
 - a locale, such as `en` or `en-US` (you can add as many locale columns as you like)